 "So good to be back in the water!
 So well organised, I’d hardly have know anyone else was there!" - Emma

 Strict social distancing measures are in place with access times staggered to prevent multiple people arriving at the same time.
 A maximum of 10 people are permitted on the water at any one time.
 Pontoons, outside benches, and any point likely to be touched (including supports for the canopy) are being disinfected regularly throughout the day.
-Hand sanitiser stations are available at various points onsite.
+Hand sanitiser stations are available at various points onsite - thank you to the Andy Jackson fund for funding these.
 No indoor areas are open, including changing and toilets.
 While we appreciate that the lack of toilets and changing may present a problem for some it is important that we remain within the guidelines.
 More importantly we want to ensure that we all remain safe and well.

 During phase 1 timeslots for accessing the water are only open to those travelling less than 5 miles and who have their own equipment.
 We also request that you please limit the number of people who are accompanying those getting on or in the water.